 Search for the Right Way to Ship Your Herbs Safely

 As we said before, professional movers usually don’t accept your plant to move it across the country together with other household belongings.
 Therefore, when hiring movers, don’t count on professionals packing them – it will be all up to you.
 Also, as living organisms, they can’t be placed in storage units while you’re house-hunting and wait for the apt moment when you’ll be able to take them over again.
 To be honest, in those conditions, your herbs could hardly survive the trip even if you’re relocating to the suburbs nearby.
 There are several options to consider and give your herbs a chance to meet your new place:

 If you opt for the plane or mail shipment, make sure to comply with TSA rules.
 Also, check if there are any restrictions if you choose the USPS, USP, or FedEx.
 The mail is not the most reliable way, but if you don’t have any other option, you should protect your plant from extreme temperatures, and choose the fastest shipping method possible.
-Also, if you hire auto shipping services, you’ll see that many long-distance companies won’t allow herbs to travel in the car.
+Also, if you choose to hire auto shipping services, you’ll see that many long-distance companies won’t allow herbs to travel in the car.
 Thus, if you’re planning to transport your car across the country, you should learn how car shipping works.